MIMOSA

 tucked it behind my ear on the way to the end of the driveway.

-I imagined myself pretty and exotic, brave for being different,
+I imagined myself pretty and exotic, brave for being

 like a Haight-Ashbury hippy in my red-neck town.